HuoYuyang1998/HuoYuyang1998.github.io/_pages/about.md

 ---
 ## About Me

-I am an Assistant Professor at the School of Management, University of Science and Technology of China (USTC).
-My research focuses on predictive inference, multiple testing, and selective inference.
+I am an Assistant Professor in the [Department of Statistics and Finance](https://en.business.ustc.edu.cn/StatisticsandFinance/list.htm), School of Management, University of Science and Technology of China (USTC).
+My research lies at the intersection of statistics and machine learning, with a focus on predictive inference, multiple testing, and selective inference.

-Before joining USTC, I received my B.S. and Ph.D. degrees in Statistics from Nankai University, where I was very fortunate to be advised by [Prof. Changliang Zou](https://my.nankai.edu.cn/stat/zzl_en/list.htm).
+Before joining USTC, I received my B.S. and Ph.D. degrees in Statistics from [Nankai University](http://en.stat.nankai.edu.cn/), where I was very fortunate to be advised by [Prof. Changliang Zou](https://my.nankai.edu.cn/stat/zzl_en/list.htm).
 I also visited the Department of Industrial Systems Engineering and Management at the National University of Singapore, hosted by [Prof. Nan Chen](https://cde.nus.edu.sg/isem/staff/chen-nan-2/).

 <strong>Email</strong>: [houyynk@gmail.com](mailto:houyynk@gmail.com) or [huoyuyang@ustc.edu.cn](mailto:huoyuyang@ustc.edu.cn)